 We promise you won’t regret it.

-Break these five bad spending habits, and before you know it, you’ll have enough money set aside to not only stay out of debt but go on that dream vacation.
+Break these five lousy spending habits, and before you know it, you'll have enough money to stay out of debt and go on that dream vacation.

 Deep down, you know it’s essential to start saving and not spend money on frivolous activities.
 Developing goals and better habits now will be more than worth it in the future.